Pasta with Ham and Peas

 FRIDAY

-Dinner Hot dogs or Brats, chips, beans (make a big bowl of popcorn and watch a movie)
+Dinner baked cod with roasted potatoes and asparagus (make a big bowl of popcorn and watch a movie)

 SATURDAY